hmuchalski/ochem1/CHEM128A-AY-24-25-Fall/syllabus-chem-128A-ay-24-25-fall.md

 None of these policies should be necessary because there's no need to be academically dishonest thanks to the revision/resubmission policy.
 Rather than engage in academic dishonesty and putting your entire career at risk, just turn in your best complete good-faith effort on assignments.
 And then, if revisions are needed, you'll typically get the chance.
 The important thing in CHEM 128A is not the grade, it's the understanding and growth you get from engaging in a feedback loop on your work.

 > [!IMPORTANT] TL;DR
 > When you submit work on an assignment in this class, it must be your ideas and your voice, and not someone else's or those of an AI.
 Anything else is subject to strong penalties that are required by the university.

 Any action or behavior that misrepresents one’s contributions to or the results of any scholarly product submitted for credit, evaluation, or dissemination will be considered academic misconduct.
 For example:

 - *Cheating*: Attempting to use materials, information, or aids that have not been authorized by the instructor for academic work.
-- *Collusion*: Unauthorized collaboration with another person in preparing academic assignments offered for credit, and collaboration with another person to commit a violation of any section of the rules on academic misconduct. **Please note: In MTH 325, generative AI tools such as ChatGPT are included in the definition of "person".**
+- *Collusion*: Unauthorized collaboration with another person in preparing academic assignments offered for credit, and collaboration with another person to commit a violation of any section of the rules on academic misconduct.
+Generative AI tools such as ChatGPT are included in the definition of "another person".
 - *Dual submission*: Submitting work that has been previously graded, or is being submitted concurrently to more than one course, without authorization from the instructor of the class to which the student wishes to submit.
 (This especially applies to those who are repeating CHEM 128A.)
 - *Plagiarism*: Appropriation of, buying, receiving as a gift, or obtaining by any means material that is attributable in whole or in part to another source without any indication or citation of the original source, including words, sentences, ideas, illustrations, structure, computer code, and other expression or media, and presenting that material as one’s own academic work being offered for credit or in conjunction with a program, course, or degree requirements.

 Please note that this is not a complete list; and note that **enabling others** to engage in academic misconduct is a form of academic misconduct.

-In CHEM 128A, when you submit an item for grading, it must represent *your* ideas and be written in *your* voice**, however flawed those may be.
+In CHEM 128A, when you submit an item for grading, it must represent *your* ideas and be written in *your* voice, however flawed those may be.
 Your work cannot significantly consist of ideas or wording from another person or from an AI tool.
 Specific guidelines for each form of assignment are:

 - **Learning Target problems**: These are completed on paper during a class meeting.
 No collaboration is allowed, and no notes are allowed.
 - **Integrated Problems**: Sometimes these are extensions of simpler problems that we do in groups during class, and you can use the results of that collaboration.
 Otherwise, you are allowed to consult with another person or an AI tool, if the issue pertains to **terminology** used in the problem, or very high-level discussions about **what the problem is asking for**.
 But no collaboration with people or AI is allowed on any question or strategy that involves actually solving the problem.
 In other words, you cannot ask AI tool to tell you "Howe to solve the problem".
 - **Class Primer and iClicker**: You're allowed, actually encouraged, to collaborate freely with others on these as long as you are obeying the general rule that the work you turn in is your ideas and your voice.
 If there is ever an exception, you'll be told in advance.

-I have no interest in creating a police state in your course.
+I have no interest in creating a police state in my courses.
 But I am obliged to investigate any evidence I perceive in which a student is submitting work that does not faithfully represent their own understanding.
 This investigation may involve discussions about the work or a request to reproduce the work or something like it, in a face-to-face meeting.

 You can ask me (Dr. M.) any question you want, about anything, at any time.
 Getting help from the professor is not academic dishonesty!
 In case I cannot answer a question because it would reveal spoilers for the solution, I'll tell you so and it will be no big deal.
 Asking a question will never be held against you.